← All Posts

 4. Modular/Planogram Changes

-When Walmart resets a category — changing the planogram (shelf layout) — items can temporarily lose their shelf position.
-If the transition isn't smooth, product that was on the shelf gets pulled to the backroom and may not get reset for days or weeks.
+When Walmart resets a category -- changing the planogram (shelf layout) -- items can temporarily lose their shelf position.
+If the transition isn't clean, product gets pulled to the backroom and may not get reset for days or weeks.

 How to diagnose: Check your Modular Plan Metrics data for recent modular changes.
-If instock drops coincide with a modular reset, the transition is the likely cause.
+If instock drops coincide with a modular reset, that's your answer.

 How to fix: Coordinate with your buyer ahead of modular resets.
-Ensure adequate inventory is staged at the DC before the reset date.
+Make sure adequate inventory is staged at the DC before the reset date.
 Follow up after the reset to confirm items are back on the shelf.

 5. Supplier Fulfillment Problems

-How to fix: This requires operational improvements on your end: production planning, inventory management, transportation reliability.
-Work with your logistics team to identify which items and which DCs have the lowest fill rates and prioritize those.
+How to fix: This one's an operational fix: production planning, inventory management, transportation reliability.
+Identify which items and which DCs have the lowest fill rates and start there.

 6. Seasonal Demand Spikes

-Predictable demand spikes — back to school, holidays, spring season — can cause temporary instock drops if you haven't built inventory ahead of the demand curve.
+Predictable demand spikes -- back to school, holidays, spring season -- cause temporary instock drops if you haven't built inventory ahead of the demand curve.

 How to diagnose: Compare current week instock to the same fiscal week last year.
-If the same pattern occurred last year, it's a seasonal issue.
+If the same pattern occurred last year, it's seasonal.

 A Practical Instock Improvement Process

-Here's a systematic approach you can implement with your weekly Scintilla data:
+A systematic approach you can run with your weekly Scintilla data:

 Step 1: Identify Your Worst Performers

 Each week, rank your items by instock percentage.
-Focus on the bottom 10% — these are the items dragging your overall number down.
+Focus on the bottom 10%.
 Often, fixing 5-10 items can move your aggregate instock by a full percentage point.

 Step 2: Segment by Root Cause